 Region V Systems has partnered with Dr. Lucas Zullo to offer SAFETY-A training, consultation, and full fidelity implementation to agencies.
-SAFETY-A is a brief therapeutic assessment for youth suicide prevention, which consists of time with the youth, time with the caregiver, and

-19 clinicians/case managers began implementation of SAFETY-A in April of 2023.
+SAFETY-A is a brief therapeutic assessment for youth suicide prevention, which consists of time with the youth, time with the caregiver, and time with the family all together.
+Five agencies, a total of 19 clinicians/case managers began implementation of SAFETY-A in April of 2023.
 During the next fiscal year, this group will continue to develop a fidelity monitoring plan, train-the-trainer program, and explore implementation of SAFETY-B and SAFETY-C as additional evidence-based practices to support the prevention of youth suicide within Region V Systems' network.